 And finally, as the 7th most important site, the first French website, the “Orange” portal which is the France Telecom ISP homepage where Orange users are automatically directed when they connect to the internet with their default settings.

 In the next positions we find more French sites.
 The following three are probably not very well known internationally, so let us have a brief look at these:

-8. Leboncoin – 17,3M unique visitors in April.
+8. Leboncoin – 17.3 million unique visitors in April.
 This site is a bit like a mix of Craigs list and eBay.
 Very simple and efficient Classifieds site.

-9. Pages Jaunes – 16,7M unique visitors in April.
+9. Pages Jaunes – 16.7 million unique visitors in April.
 I am quite amazed that the French Yellow Pages are so high in the listings.
-I didn’t think they would be able to hang on to their audience on the Internet.
+I did not think they would be able to hang on to their audience on the Internet.
 I would expect them to be on slipping grounds with the intensive advertising-based business model and outdated and expensive media supports.
 The reverse number look-up service is probable one of the good ingredients and it will be interesting to see how this audience evolves in the future.

-10. Free – 16,6M unique visitors in April.
+10. Free – 16.6 million unique visitors in April.
 Free is another French ISP and although its service is not free, the company has had an important impact on the cost of internet access as well as mobile phone costs.
-Again, a webpage which isn’t really a destination site and perhaps there is a technical explanation of the high traffic count.
+Again, a webpage which is not really a destination site and perhaps there is a technical explanation of the high traffic count.
 The default starting page and perhaps the web-based hotline.

 11. Yahoo! – Portal

 14. SFR – One of the biggest tele-communications providers, direct competitor to Orange and Free

 15. Blogger – international blog platform

 16. auFeminin – a women’s portal